Murray's 3 gives Nuggets 121-120 win over Lillard, Blazers - KTVZ

 NURKIC ADDING TO GAME

 Nurkic is taking more 3-pointers than usual, averaging 1.7 attempts per game.
-Coach Chauncey Billups has encouraged him to shoot more of them, within reason.
+Billups has encouraged him to shoot more of them, within reason.

 “Last year I didn’t empower him at all to shoot that,” Billups said.
 “I wanted him to establish himself down low.
 But over time and watching him shooting it in practice, that could be an extra weapon for us.
 Because he can actually shoot.
 Obviously, you’ve got to put boundaries on it.”